Cian-Chambliss/helpserver/README.md

    * The pattern that helpserver looks for in the HTML files is __&lt;!---HELPMETADATA: { ..JSON... } ---&gt;__ the __JSON__ embedded in the tag gets put in the search database as a field called 'metadata'.
  - filter : (optional) - if defined, filter_name must also be defined.
 This adds a required term to every query, and causes the table of contents to be filtered.
    * Example - Require the metadata.tags field to be either web or common:  "filter" : { "metdata.tags" : "web,common" }
- - filter_name : (optiona) - filter must be defined, this string is used as a prefix to any generated table of contents, json data.
+ - filter_name : (optional) - filter must be defined, this string is used as a prefix to any generated table of contents, json data.
+ - isAdmin : (optional) - allows the configuration to do refresh and to set metadata.
+ - configurations : (optional) - different filters / handlers.
+   * In the example at the bottom, the help page path is /novice/main  and /expert/main for displaying easy pages, or easy+expert pages,  admin allows refresh and setmetadata calls, which are otherwise not authorized.

 Generating a table of contents from a folder structure.
 In the following example, we want to create a table of contents file that from a directory structure and contained html files.